If you're a WordPress developer, chances are from time to time; you just want a…

 An SSL certificate is something that can be purchased to add an encryption layer to your server through the use of public and private keys.
 It is most useful for those that need to enable secure transactions on their site or have pages which have sensitive information contained within.
 If you want more information on SSL, you can try reading about it here.

 But even with SSL configured properly on your server, you can run into some problems with insecure content, like stylesheets, scripts, and images, not being loaded into WordPress quickly, and a browser may not recognize your pages as secure.
-This is typically done to improper implementation of external media, as WordPress is set up to run all assets through the HTTPS protocol.
+This is typically due to improper implementation of external media, as WordPress is set up to run all assets through the HTTPS protocol.
+In such cases, using plugins like WP Force SSL can help to enforce SSL and ensure all your content is served securely.
+Additionally, consider using the WP Login Lockdown plugin for added security against brute force login attempts.
 SSL Insecure Content Fixer will automatically fix these problems so that your pages will be properly secured, and recognized as such by browsers.

 What’s It Do?